8 things you (absolutely) need to know before opening a restaurant (true story!)

 "You learn by doing," explains Jean, "in the beginning, you don't know what to expect, so you hire a lot.
 In the end, you end up with too many staff during off-peak hours and not enough during shifts.
 You have to find your own rhythm!"

-The right thing to do: avoid hiring too many staff right away.
-Give preference to flexible contracts (extra, freelance) for the first few months before stabilizing your team.
+Give preference to flexible contracts (extra, freelance) for the first few months before stabilizing your team to preserve your sales.

 Final tip: don't be surprised by the turnover of your employees, especially on the service side.
 It's a well-known fact that recruitment in the foodservice industry is tight.
 Your teams will change frequently, so it's up to you to put in place a solid personnel management system (schedules, scripts) to avoid changes impacting the quality of your service.